 Wind will restrict free airflow if it blows directly into the air outlet vent.
-Locate the outlet vent so the effects of wind are eliminated.
+Locate the outlet vent so the effects of wind are eliminated or utilize a wind barrier if necessary to minimize the effects of prevailing winds.
 See Figure 4-3.